 “Finding light from this event would have been the smoking gun that proved we had just made the first-ever observation of the merger of a black hole with a neutron star,” Professor Scott said, who is also the Leader of the General Relativity Theory and Data Analysis Group at ANU and a Chief Investigator with the ARC Centre of Excellence for Gravitational Wave Discovery (OzGrav).

 “But due to the very unequal masses of the colliding objects and because this event was so far away, the absence of any visual clues is consistent with either a binary black hole merger or the merger of a black hole with a neutron star.”

 The ‘ripples’ from the event also add further weight to a well-known scientific theory, according to OzGrav postdoctoral researcher Dr. Terry Mcrae from ANU.

-“The theory of general relativity predicts changes in the gravitational waves produced when very different sized objects are involved in the collision.
+“The theory of general relativity predicts changes in the gravitational waves produced when very different-sized objects are involved in a collision.
 This event confirms that prediction,” Dr. Mcrae said.